 We ran an analysis of the mediator space using the 3-stage high-dimensional mediation algorithm executed using the ‘HIMA’ R package (Zhang et al., 2016).
 Stage 1 uses sure independent screening to select candidate mediators that are most strongly individually associated with the outcome, selecting d=[2n/log(n)] variables with the largest coefficients, where n is the sample size (Fan & Lv, 2008).
 In our analysis, Stage 1 is not applicable given that d = 84 is far greater than the number of mediators considered (19).
 Stage 2 is a minimax-concave penalty (MPC) regularized regression to consider all candidate mediators selected by the screening, identifying significant predictors of the outcome from a correlated set.
 Stage 3 is joint significance testing, requiring that both the exposure-mediator and mediator-outcome relationships are statistically significant, with a family-wise type I error rate of 5% maintained by the implementation of the Benjamini-Hochberg procedure (Benjamini & Hochberg, 1995).
 All exposure, candidate mediator, and outcome variables involved in this analysis were continuously measured and standardized to mean 0 and standard deviation 1 to facilitate interpretable comparisons of effect sizes.

-We evaluated the main and mediated effects of threat and deprivation on the internalizing and externalizing adolescent psychopathology outcomes.
+We evaluated the main and mediated associations of threat and deprivation on the internalizing and externalizing adolescent psychopathology outcomes.
 Exposure-mediator and exposure-outcome relationships were adjusted for age at baseline, biological sex, chronicity of poverty, and the severity of the mother’s depression symptoms in the child’s early life.
-Mediator-outcome models were additionally adjusted for both adversity exposure types.
+Mediator-outcome models were additionally adjusted for both adversity types.
 In a sensitivity analysis for the HIMA procedure, exposure-mediator and exposure-outcome models for threat were also adjusted for deprivation and models for deprivation were adjusted for threat to account for unmeasured common causes of adversity.

-Lastly, for any significant mediator, we estimated its natural indirect effect on the outcome, quantifying the impact of increasing the mediator phenotype to the level it would naturally take on if the aversity exposure is increased by a standard deviation.
+Lastly, for any significant mediator, we estimated its natural indirect effect on the outcome, quantifying the impact of increasing the mediator phenotype to the level it would naturally take on if the aversity experiences was increased by a standard deviation.
 For natural indirect effects and the proportions of the total effect explained by the mediating path, we used bootstrapping to calculate standard errors using the CMAverse package in R (Shi et al., 2021).

 Results

 The data was imputed to reconstruct the sample of 227 children for whom a detailed characterization of early life adversity, candidate mediating phenotypes, and psychiatric outcomes was collected.
 Overall sample statistics and proportions of missing data across the key study variables are summarized in Table A.1 in the Appendix.
 The average age of the participating children was 11.47 (SD=0.48) at baseline and 14.XX at follow-up.
 The sample was 48.5% female, with 38.1% having experienced poverty at some point in childhood.
 Early childhood maternal CES-D depression symptom scores ranged from 12 to 56 (mean=23.94, SD=7.55).
-Approximately 84% reported having threatening experiences, while all children had at least some deprivation experiences.